zeynepiremkesler/Amazon_Automation-_Testing/amazon_automation_test_case/README.md

 # Amazon Automation Test Project 🛒

 ## 📌 Project Description
-This project includes automation tests performed on Amazon Turkey using Python and Selenium.
+This project includes automation tests performed on Amazon using Python and Selenium.
 The tests are written following the POM (Page Object Model) structure.

 ---